hannahhb/LLM4RL_multi_agent/Readme.md

 }
 ```

-## Acknowledgements
-This work is supported by Exploratory Research Project (No.2022RC0AN02) of Zhejiang Lab.
+Supported by Exploratory Research Project (No.2022RC0AN02) of Zhejiang Lab.